christoph-cullmann/www/content/posts/kde-applications-and-icons/index.md

 Looks ok, system icons intermixed with Breeze as fallback icons just like on Haiku.
 Not stylish but usable.

+I was unable to trigger Kate or Okular to adjust to the dark mode GNOME provides, therefore I can not test if we end up with black on black icons there, but it is likely, as the fallback is just Breeze.

 ## Feedback